What skills and experience do I need?

 How long would I go for?

 VSA is an organisation which is involved in long-term development.
-Most assignments are for one or two years but we also have short-term assignments from one month to one year.
+Most assignments are for one or two years but we also have short-term assignments from six weeks to one year.

 Can I take my partner?